 Most modern boilers boast similar specs but different price tags and running options, which means when it comes to replacing your boiler, there is a size, style, and set-up to suit all buyers.

 The average life expectancy spans between 10 and 15 years for both a condensed and a combi boiler.
 To ensure your boiler lasts long as possible, it’s wise to arrange a boiler service at least once a year.

 A Gas Safe registered engineer should carry this out.
-Investing in a service or boiler replacement may cost money; however, ensuring the efficient and safe running of your boiler for the lengthiest time possible will save you money in the long run.
+Investing in the cost of a boiler service or boiler replacement may cost money; however, ensuring the efficient and safe running of your boiler for the lengthiest time possible will save you money in the long run.

 If your boiler is on the way out, you will likely notice a difference in the heating production in the household and your boiler screen will often feature warning signs.